coderholic/pyradio/docs/themes.md

 Some of the terminals that work ok, are: *gnome-terminal*, *mate-terminal*, *xfce4-terminal*, *lxterminal*, *terminator*, *termite*, *kitty*, *alacritty*, *sakura*, *roxterm*, *tilix*, *lilyterm*, *st*, *xst*, *rxvt*, *urxvt*, *uxterm*, *xterm*.

 If you want to make **PyRadio** start in one of these terminal, just follow the instructions given at [Desktop File: Specifying the terminal to use](#specifying-the-terminal-to-use).

+#### Workaround for not supported terminals

+Thanks to github user [troyvit](https://github.com/troyvit), it is now possible to use **PyRadio** with full color support on most of the terminals that originally will not display colors correctly.

+Following his [report](https://github.com/coderholic/pyradio/issues/254), which proposes to execute **PyRadio** within a [tmux](https://github.com/tmux/tmux/wiki) session, a [bash srciprt](https://gist.github.com/s-n-g/2f1ef5c764222d26e5bb0075b2adddb1) has been written to accomplish the task: it is called "**tmux_pyradio**" and comes in the form of a github gist.

+Using "**tmux_pyradio**" on can execute **PyRadio** in any terminal (it has been tested in all the terminals referenced above); one can even run a second **PyRadio** instance throught it.
+For more info, download it and execute:

+    tmux_pyradio -h

+There is a catch though; if **PyRadio** terminates prematurely, the output will not be visible to the user, since **tmux** will also terminate and clear the screen on exit.
+In this case, just add a "*-d*" before a "*--*" (or combine it with the custom tmux session name).
+Yhis will add a *pause* before exiting **tmux**, so you can observe the output.

 ### CSS color themes restrictions